-This is a 6 week old male with a previous diagnosis of laryngomalacia who presents with increasing stridor, respiratory distress and wheezing.
+This is a 6 week old male with a previous diagnosis of laryngomalacia who presents to the emergency room with increasing stridor, respiratory distress and wheezing.
 There has been no associated apnea or cyanosis.
-He had been feeding well with no vomiting or choking.
-He has had no fever.
+The infant has been feeding well with no vomiting or choking.
+He has had no fever and there have been no sick contacts.
 Initial CXR revealed no acute infiltrates.
-He received albuterol but had a minimal response.
+He received albuterol at his pediatrician's office but had a minimal response.
+Mom notes that his symptoms are worse when he is agitated and improve somewhat when he is calm or asleep.

 He was born at term via NSVD with 8 and 9 Apgars.
 No intubation required.
 Mild respiratory distress was noted on his first day of life.
-A CXR revealed fluid within fissures.
-O2 sat on RA was 98%, so transient tachypnea of the newborn was initially suspected.
+A CXR revealed fluid within the fissures.
+Oxygen saturation on RA was 98%, so transient tachypnea of the newborn was initially suspected.
 On the second day of life, he was noted to have stridor.
-He was evaluated by ENT surgeon with a flexible bronchoscopy which revealed mild laryngomalacia.
-His condition improved and he was discharged home in stable condition.
+He was evaluated by ENT and a flexible bronchoscopy revealed mild laryngomalacia.
+His condition improved slightly and he was discharged home in stable condition, however the noisy breathing never entirely went away.

 Family history: Father, 12 y.o. brother, 7 y.o. and 18 month old sister with asthma.